andrewacashner/hearingfaithms/chapters/chapter-3.md

 the psalms and the Apocalypse.^[Ps 33:3, 40:3, 96:1, 98:1, 144:9, 149:1; Is
 42:10.; Rv 5:9, 14:3.]

-The poem's "sign of *A (la, mi, re)*"---realized by Padilla through puns of solmization on these syllables---connects the concept of Christ as the song to that of Christ as the singer as well.
+The poem's "sign of *A (la, mi, re)*" connects the concept of Christ as the song to that of Christ as the singer; and Padilla makes the connection even stronger through his literal puns of solmization on these syllables.
 This theological tradition sees Christ the Word as a "sign," and therefore even as a "letter."
 Covarrubias glosses Spanish *divisa* with the Latin *signum*, from the Greek *sēma*, sign; and Lapide calls Christ "the sign of reconciliation of the human race to God."
 [@Covarrubias:Tesoro, s.v. *divisa*; @Lapide:Gospels19C, 685--686, on Lk 2]
 Augustine connects the concept of the Word in John 1 to Christ's statement in the Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rv 22:13).